-Administering Microsoft Windows Client Operating Systems CNT 201
+CNT 201 Administering Microsoft Windows Client Operating Systems

-Level I Prerequisites: Academic Reading and Writing Levels of 6; CST 225 or CNT 206, minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 2 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 In this course, students are provided with a strong foundation in installing, configuring and administering Windows client operating systems.
 Topics covered include configuring file systems, security, networking protocols and network printing.
 Performance tuning and troubleshooting will be taught, with an emphasis on the boot process and application support.
 A basic understanding of Windows operating systems and networking principles is required.
-The title of this course was previously Administering Microsoft Windows XP Professional.